Get the worry-free services and expert support you need to start your business in Utah today.

 At the opposite end of the spectrum is a sole proprietorship.
 If you own a sole proprietorship, you pay taxes on the money your business earns through your personal income tax.
 A sole proprietor’s money only gets reported on your personal taxes.
 One risk to owning a sole proprietorship – if you run into legal trouble or debt, you may face losing your personal assets.
 As a sole proprietor, your personal assets are vulnerable to lawsuits or other claims against the company.

 A middle ground many Utah small business owners use is the limited liability company.
-A limited liability company, or LLC, gives you personal asset protection.
-An LLC can help you avoid double taxation as well.
+A limited liability company, or LLC, gives you liability protection by separating your personal assets and liabilities from those of your business.
+The LLC business structure can help you avoid double taxation as well.

 You can file for any of these business structures on the Utah.gov website.
 The website also gives information on permits, licenses, or business registrations you may need.
 If you’d rather focus on launching your business, we can help!
 Our registered agent services give you fast and reliable formation services so you can do what you love – creating your own business.